Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

 Algorithm~\ref{alg:Sword-meta} summarizes detailed procedures of the meta-algorithm, which in conjunction with the base-algorithm of Algorithm~\ref{alg:Sword-base} yields the Sword algorithm.
+We also discuss the gradient query complexity of the overall algorithm.
+In each round $t \in [T]$, at the base level, the algorithm computes the gradient information $\nabla f_t(\x_{t,i})$ for all $i \in [N]$.
+At the meta level, it additionally requires the gradients $\nabla f_t(\x_{t})$ and $\nabla f_{t}(\bar{\x}_{t+1})$.
+Consequently, the total gradient query complexity per round is $N+2 = \O(\log T)$.

-\begin{myRemark} The design of optimism in~\eqref{eq:Sword-optimism} (in particular, the instrumental variable $\xb_{t}$) is crucial, and is the most challenging part in this method by carefully leveraging the structure of two-layer online ensemble methods.
-Specifically, the goal of designing optimism is to approximate the current gradient $\nabla f_t(\x_t)$ (which is unknown) via the available knowledge till round $t$.
+\begin{myRemark}[design of optimism] The design of optimism in~\eqref{eq:Sword-optimism}, particularly the construction of the instrumental variable $\xb_{t}$, is crucial and is the most challenging part in this method.
+Our design carefully leverages the structure of two-layer online ensemble methods, specifically, the goal of designing optimism is to approximate the current gradient $\nabla f_t(\x_t)$ (which is unknown) via the available knowledge till round $t$.
 We propose to use $\nabla f_{t-1}(\bar{\x}_{t})$ as the approximation, and the difference of online functions delivers the gradient-variation term $\sup_{\x \in \X} \norm{f_t(\x) - f_{t-1}(\x)}_2^2$, while the difference between $\x_t$ and $\bar{\x}_t$ can be upper bounded by the decision variation of the meta-algorithm,

 which can be eliminated by the \emph{negative term} in the regret bound of Optimistic Hedge as shown in~\eqref{eq:regret-optimistic-Hedge}, providing with a suitable setting for the learning rate of the meta-algorithm.
-Summarizing, the aforementioned configurations of feedback loss and optimism will convert the adaptive quantity $D_T$ to the desired gradient variation $V_T$ plus the decision variation of the meta-algorithm, concretely,
+As such, the adaptivity quantity $D_T$ can be converted to the desired gradient variation $V_T$ plus the decision variation of the meta-algorithm, concretely,

 where the derivation makes use of the boundedness of the feasible domain, triangle inequality, and the smoothness of online functions.
-The last term will be canceled by the negative term in the meta-regret, and we hence obtain the desired gradient-variation regret guarantee. \end{myRemark}
+The last term will be canceled by the negative term in the meta-regret, then we obtain the desired gradient-variation regret guarantee. \endenv \end{myRemark}